hugeblank/Allium-wiki/docs/stem-commands.md

 ## !allium:credits

-Provides a link to the Allium repository.
+Provides a link to the Allium repository, and attributions to all libraries used to bring Allium together.
 ***

 ## !allium:plugins

-Provides information on all plugins that are installed, based on the name they registered with.
+Lists all plugins that are installed, based on the name they registered with.
+Hovering over a plugin name will provide the version of the plugin.
+Clicking on the plugin name will reveal the plugins credits, if implemented.